WILDFLOWER HOME PAGE SEARCH BY PLANT NAME BLUE/PURPLE FLOWERS CONTACT US

 This is a fairly common Erigeron on rocky tundra.
 It grows to just five inches tall yet has flower heads an inch across so it easily attracts your attention.
 Look for it above tree-line on rocky outcrops.
 The finely cut leaves and large flower heads are hallmarks.
 It is found throughout the Colorado Rockies, in three northern counties in New Mexico, and is rare in just two southern counties in Wyoming.

-The plant was most likely first collected on the Wheeler Exploring Expedition of 1873-1875 by Franz Wolf (1841-1924) and Dr. Joseph Rothrock (1839-1922, surgeon and botanist with the Wheeler Expedition, Professor of Botany at the University of Pennsylvania, and considered the father of Pennsylvania forestry).
-In 1880 Asa Gray named this plant Erigeron compositus var. pinnatisectus.
+The plant was most likely first collected on the Wheeler Exploring Expedition of 1873-1875 by Franz Wolf and Dr. Joseph Rothrock.
+In 1880 Asa Gray named this plant Erigeron compositus variety pinnatisectus.
 In 1899 Aven Nelson renamed it Erigeron pinnatisectus.
+Latin gives us "pinnatisectus" for "feathered" or "cut like a feather", referring to its deeply cut leaves.

 Asteraceae (Sunflower Family)